 In effect, a workspace is a modern folder available for the dedicated use of a particular attended user.
-You can enable creating a Personal Workspace for the users and user groups to which you wish to grant robot access using attended modern robots.
+You can enable creating a Personal Workspace for the accounts and groups to which you wish to grant robot access using attended modern robots.
 If enabled, this workspace is automatically created when the user is provisioned in Orchestrator.

 Personal workspaces come with their own dedicated package feed by default, meaning packages are kept separate and only available in the specific workspace they have been published to.
 Any package that is added to the workspace gets automatically deployed as a process in the workspace.

 Packages stored in a user's personal workspace exist outside of the main Orchestrator feed and thus are not visible or accessible by other users.
 For each package uploaded, a corresponding process is automatically created (or updated in the case of existing packages and processes), enabling the user to launch their automation almost instantly after publication, with no Orchestrator access or actions needed.

 Starting a job in a personal workspace with its own package feed is only supported for 2020.10+ Robots.

 Orchestrator automatically manages machine templates for personal workspace owners.
 A machine template with a Studio runtime is automatically created and assigned to each new personal workspace.
 This removes unnecessary overhead from the developer, who can begin working in the context of that workspace right away.
 That includes publishing automation projects and launching jobs from Orchestrator for debugging purposes.

 Users that work in other folders besides their personal workspace can benefit from the Orchestrator debugging capabilities of their machine template by assigning it to the folders they are working in (i.e., the folders they have been assigned to).

 Upon upgrading to v2020.10+, a template is created for each existing personal workspace.

 - Storage Buckets (if the functionality is enabled at the tenant level)